PyBama/pybama.org/README.md

 ## Contributing

 Do it, especially if you are or have been a resident of Alabama, a transient passerby, are in the general southeastern region of the United States, have ever heard of the state of Alabama, or have a passing interest in Python programming, or are very bored and have read this far.

-[//]: # (Links)
+[//]: # "Links"
 [litestar]: https://litestar.dev
 [railway]: https://railway.app